mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/async_hooks.md

-# Disallow unsupported `assert` APIs on the specified version (no-unsupported-features/assert)
+# Disallow unsupported `async_hooks` APIs on the specified version (no-unsupported-features/async_hooks)

 Node.js community is improving built-in modules continuously.
 You can check [Node.js Documentation](https://nodejs.org/api/) to know which Node.js version supports each Node.js API.

-This rule reports unsupported `assert` module's APIs on the configured Node.js version as lint errors.
+This rule reports unsupported `async_hooks` module's APIs on the configured Node.js version as lint errors.
 Editor integrations of ESLint would be useful to know it in real-time.

 ## Rule Details

-This rule reports APIs of the `assert` module on the basis of [Node.js v10.6.0 Documentation](https://nodejs.org/docs/v10.6.0/api/assert.html).
+This rule reports APIs of the `async_hooks` module on the basis of [Node.js v10.6.0 Documentation](https://nodejs.org/docs/v10.6.0/api/async_hooks.html).

 ### Configured Node.js version range